brown-ccv/jupyterhub-user-manual/github-classroom/set-up-your-classroom.md

 ### Lecture per repository

-This likely adds more book-keeping that its necessary, but has the advantage of controlling, dependencies and settings on a per lecture base.
-You may want to use this setup, for lectures tha
+This likely adds more book-keeping that its necessary, but has the advantage of controlling dependencies and settings on a per lecture basis.
+You may want to use this setup, for lectures that have very unique code dependencies.

 ## Distributing Homework